City Council Meetings

 Other Agenda Items

 Some agenda items have no scheduled time for public comments.
 Items such as ordinances have previously been discussed and considered by the council or committees.
-Any concerns should be directed to councilmembers prior to the meeting.
+Any concerns should be directed to councilmembers before the meeting.

-Unless determined otherwise by the mayor and council, no new agenda items are considered after 11p.m.
-In an effort to assist applicants who travel from outside the Kansas City metro area, every effort will be made to hear the application on the scheduled meeting date.
+Unless determined otherwise by the mayor and council, no new agenda items are considered after 11 p.m.
+To assist applicants who travel from outside the Kansas City metro area, every effort will be made to hear the application on the scheduled meeting date.